-2. Preventative Care: Part B typically only covers the following preventative services if they’re from a medical provider who accepts assignment.
+2. Preventive Care: Part B typically only covers the following preventive services if they’re from a medical provider who accepts assignment.

 - Screenings: Part B covers the entire cost of screening visits for dozens of common medical conditions.
-You’re also entitled to receive a full wellness checkup once per year, free of charge.
+You’re also entitled to receive a full wellness visit once per year, free of charge.

 4. Mental Health:

 - Counseling Services: Counseling and therapy sessions are covered by Part B. Treatment can be provided by a psychologist, social worker, doctor, or nurse specialist, as long as the provider accepts assignment.

 - Day Services: Group therapy and outpatient services in a hospital or community mental health center are also covered by Part B. Additionally, Part B covers structured programs of partial hospitalization.

 - Diagnostic Services: Preventive screening and psychiatric medication management visits are covered by Part B as well.

 5. Medical Equipment: Durable medical equipment (DME) will be covered by Part B if it comes with a doctor’s prescription.
 Part B can pay for canes, commode chairs, glucose monitors, hospital beds, walkers, or other homecare devices.